janmeshjs/PythonProjects/README.md

-# Java Projects Hub
+# Python Projects Hub

 [![Hacktoberfest 2023](https://img.shields.io/badge/Hacktoberfest-2023-orange.svg)](https://hacktoberfest.digitalocean.com/)

-Welcome to the **Java Projects Hub**, your vibrant community for exploring, sharing, and collaborating on Java projects.
-Whether you're a Java enthusiast, seasoned developer, or just starting your journey, you'll find a treasure trove of projects and opportunities to learn and contribute.
+Welcome to the **Python Projects Hub**, your vibrant community for exploring, sharing, and collaborating on Python projects.
+Whether you're a Python enthusiast, seasoned developer, or just starting your journey, you'll find a treasure trove of projects and opportunities to learn and contribute.

 ## About Hacktoberfest